dcunited001/dcunited001.github.io/_drafts/_ideas.md

   - if there are epigenomic aberrations in other organs besides the target gene's activation tissues, this may imply poorly implemented gene therapy

+#### Forensic Proof of toxin exposure, even relatively long-term

+- analyze liver tissue & CYP450 (& CYPXXX) enzyme distribution/usage
+  to determine estimates for toxin typology and exposure
+  - this could help determine when someone has been exposed to long-term toxins
+    - {this needs specific use cases, because it won't be very widely applicable}

 ### Medical Device Ideas